 We are fortunate to have Chris Jones as our Music Director.
 Chris plays in several Island bands and has led us now for many years.
 You may, initially, be confused by many of his hand signals, but stick with it and all will become clear in good time.
-We have 2 other members who can lead the Band when Chris is unavailable, Jax and Andy.

 Any questions - please feel free to ask.